 The so-called power key (for €10, €25 or €50) can be obtained from the HPA harbour master's office,

 Phone: +49(0)40/42 84 7-2572

 Seco Dienste + Handel GmbH at the Entenwerder bonded port

 Phone: +49 (0)40/78 00 800

-Inland waterway and port vessels must be occupied or guarded during their stay in sea ports taking all due care in accordance with the traffic, weather, tide and ice conditions.
+Inland vessels and watercrafts operating in the port must be occupied or guarded during their stay in sea ports taking all due care in accordance with the traffic, weather, tide and ice conditions.

-In the event an inland waterway tanker as defined in section 30, paragraph 1 of the sea shipping ordinance coming from the Upper Elbe requires a port pilot, the pilotage for the southern stretch of the Elbe will be assumed at the Finkenriek water stair #4 and the pilotage for the northern stretch of the Elbe at the Entenwerder road vehicle loading facility.
-When ordering port pilotage, the position where the pilotage should be taken over must be specified.
+In the event of an inland waterway tanker as defined in section 30, paragraph 1 of the sea shipping ordinance coming from the Upper Elbe requires a harbour pilot, the pilotage for the southern stretch of the Elbe will be assumed at the Finkenriek water stair #4 and the pilotage for the northern stretch of the Elbe at the Entenwerder road vehicle loading facility.
+When ordering harbour pilotage, the position where the pilotage should be taken over must be specified.

 If required, drinking water can be ordered from the water boat via VHF channel 74 or from Fa.
 Fr.
 Jacobsen & Cons. by calling +49 (0)40 373 561.

-It is possible to load road vehicles for transport on inland waterways at the road vehicle loading ramp at the Entenwerder pier at the Entenwerder custom harbour (Entenwerder 7, 20539 Hamburg).
+It is possible to load road vehicles for transport on inland waterways at the car loading ramp at the Entenwerder pier at the Entenwerder custom harbour (Entenwerder 7, 20539 Hamburg).
 Compliance with the conditions of use is required.